Azure/arc_jumpstart_docs/docs/contribution_guidelines/_index.md

 ## Naming conventions and branding guidelines

 In the realm of Jumpstart, precise naming conventions and accurate representation of tech terms, brand names, and various identifiers are essential.
-Consistency and clarity in how we write company names, products, features, and other technical terminology are crucial for maintaining professionalism and coherence across our documentation.
-Here are the guidelines to adhere to when dealing with naming conventions and branding:
+Consistency and clarity in how we write company names, products, features, and other technical terminology help maintain professionalism and coherence across our documentation.
+Please follow these guidelines:

-1. **Consistent Spelling and Capitalization:** Ensure consistent spelling and capitalization of company names, products, and features throughout the documentation.
-Maintaining uniformity in these aspects enhances readability and establishes a professional tone.
+1. **Consistent spelling and capitalization:** Ensure consistent spelling and capitalization of company names, products, and features throughout the documentation.

-2. **Official Branding Guidelines:** Familiarize yourself with the official branding guidelines provided by companies and organizations.
+2. **Official branding guidelines:** Familiarize yourself with the official branding guidelines provided by companies and organizations.
 Adhere to their specified naming conventions, trademarks, and logos.
 Respect trademarked terms and use them in accordance with the guidelines outlined by the respective entities.

-3. **Acronyms and Abbreviations:** Clearly define and introduce acronyms and abbreviations before using them in the text.
+3. **Acronyms and abbreviations:** Clearly define and introduce acronyms and abbreviations before using them in the text.
 Once introduced, use the abbreviated form consistently to prevent confusion.

-4. **Technical Terminology:** When dealing with technical terms, use industry-standard names whenever applicable.
+4. **Technical terminology:** When dealing with technical terms, use industry-standard names whenever applicable.
 Avoid jargon and abbreviations that might not be universally understood.
 If specialized terms are necessary, provide clear explanations to ensure readers comprehend the context.

-5. **Version Numbers:** When referencing software products or tools, include version numbers to indicate the specific version being discussed.
+5. **Version numbers:** When referencing software products or tools, include version numbers to indicate the specific version being discussed.
 This information is vital for readers to match the documentation with their software environment accurately.

-6. **Branding in Code:** If code snippets or configuration examples involve brand-specific elements, ensure that the naming conventions within the code align with the official branding guidelines.
+6. **Branding in code:** If code snippets or configuration examples involve brand-specific elements, ensure that the naming conventions within the code align with the official branding guidelines.
 Consistency between textual explanations and code examples is key.

-7. **Review and Collaboration:** During the review process, pay attention to naming conventions and branding.
-Reviewers and contributors should collaborate to confirm that all names and terms are accurately represented, adhering to the specified guidelines.
+7. **Review and collaboration:** During the review process, pay attention to naming conventions and branding.
+Reviewers and contributors should collaborate to confirm that all names and terms are accurately represented.

-By adhering to these guidelines, we maintain professionalism and clarity in our documentation, ensuring that readers can confidently engage with the content.
-Your commitment to precise naming conventions and accurate branding significantly contributes to the credibility and reliability of the Jumpstart.